knative/docs/docs/serving/app-security/security-guard-install.md

 # Installing Security-Guard

-!!! note
-    Knative operator supports installing Security-Guard.
-This guide is for users installing Security-Guard without the Knative operator.

 Here we show how to install Security-Guard in Knative.
 Security-Guard is an enhancement to knative-Serving and needs to be installed after the Knative-Serving is successfully installed.

 Using Security-Guard requires that your cluster will use an enhanced queue-proxy image.